sulu/docs/developer-documentation/000-foundation/coding-style.md

 # Coding style
 ## JavaScript
 ### Functions
-* anonymous functions have no space before the `function`-keyword
+* anonymous functions have no space after the `function`-keyword
 ```javascript
 function() {
     // your code